SYANiDE-/RIST/README.md

 **Changelog 1.02**
 * Fixed Virustotal and ZScalerZulu not opening correct results pages on occasion
 * Fixed threading issues
+* This Github page is opened in new tab at program startup;  two-fold benefits:  1.
+Ensures a browser is already open, 2.
+Easier tracking of updates and news/issues/announcements.

 **Changelog 1.01**